froemken/mysql_widget/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension adds two new widgets for TYPO3 >= 10 to display data about used MySQL InnoDB data.
+This extension adds two widgets for TYPO3 dashboard to display data about used MySQL InnoDB data.

 Screenshots